zulip/zulip/templates/zerver/help/stream-notifications.md

 {end_tabs}

-## Set default notifications for all streams
+## Set default announcements for all streams

 These settings only apply to streams where you have not explicitly set a notification preference.